-Dona is a lesser character in Final Fantasy X (2001).
+Dona is a unplayable character in Final Fantasy X (2001) and Final Fantasy X-2 (2003).
 Like the main character, Yuna, Dona is a summoner in Spira, finishing her pilgrimage with her guardian to battle Sin, the nightmarish fiend that roams the world and causes havoc.
-Dona is not a playable character, but pops up now and then when she and the main party sometimes meet.
-Her outfit clearly shows that covering your legs and arms are far more important than fully covering your privates; and another thing - she battles monsters in that?!
+Dona pops up now and then when she and the main party sometimes meet.
+Her outfit clearly shows that covering your legs and arms are far more important than fully covering your privates, and another thing - she battles monsters in that?!

 Another Final Fantasy character - this time, Rikku from the sequel of the above game.
-In Final Fantasy X, Rikku was a fifteen-year-old Alchemist girl wearing basically a suit.
-In the sequel (2003), however, she seems to have let her hair down completely, fighting in a bikini, a mini skirt and a scarf - you know, in case she gets cold.
+In Final Fantasy X, Rikku is a fifteen-year-old Alchemist girl wearing basically a suit.
+In the sequel (2003), however, she seems to have let her hair down completely, fighting in a bikini, a mini skirt, and a scarf - you know, in case she gets cold.

 "That's... quite the outfit." - Nier, when he first meets Kainé.